Ōsu Kannon: History

-Hence, the name Ōsu (from Ōsu-gō) Kannon.
+In the 12th year of Bunka (1815), a five-story pagoda was erected, and a statue of Aizen Myoo carved by Kukai was enshrined within.
+On March 21, 1892 (Meiji 25), the main hall, five-story pagoda, and Niomon gate were destroyed by the fire that broke out behind the temple's Hoza theater (Osu's Great Fire).
+An account titled "Reconstruction Contribution Ledger" was written in April of the same year to raise funds for their reconstruction.
+The ledger contained drawings of the temple's layout for the main hall, five-story pagoda, and Niomon gate, detailing the reconstruction plans for these structures across five sections.
+While the main hall and Niomon gate were reconstructed after the fire, the five-story pagoda was not rebuilt.

+In the midst of World War II, on March 19, 1945 (Showa 20), the temple was burnt down again during the Nagoya Air Raid.
+After the war, in 1949 (Showa 24), temporary main hall and Niomon gate were constructed.
+Hopes were high among the people of Osu and those connected to the temple for the early reconstruction of the proper main hall, considering Osu Kannon's significance as a symbol of Osu.
+However, due to financial difficulties, the reconstruction was considerably delayed.
 Due to repeated flooding, the temple was moved to its present location in 1612 by Tokugawa Ieyasu.

 In the 1820s, large parts of the temple were destroyed by fire, but it was rebuilt in the 1970s.
 The main hall has a very large, red paper lantern hanging from the ceiling where worshipers can tie small paper notes with wishes to the holding wires.

 Library

 The current temple is home to a large collection of books.
 It houses about 15,000 classic Japanese and Chinese works.
 The Records of Ancient Matters (古事記 Kojiki), a Shinpukuji manuscript (真福寺本) transcribed by the monk Ken'yu (賢瑜) is the oldest extant manuscript of the Kojiki and consists of three books that were written in 1371–1372 during the Nanboku-chō period.
 It describes the ancient mythological history of Japan.
 The library also has many other books designated as national treasures and important cultural properties.